ravendb/bootcamp/src/Unit-2/lesson7/README.md

 There is different strategies you could use here.
 To learn more about how to deal with stale index I strongly recommend you to read the [official documentation](https://ravendb.net/docs/article-page/3.5/csharp/indexes/stale-indexes).

+### Staleness is a real problem?
+At first sight, the idea of a query that may not be fully up to date sounds scary.
+Right?
+But in practice, this is how we almost always work in the real world.

+Try this, call your bank and ask them how much money you have in your account (financial systems should be consistent, right?).
+The answer you’ll get is going to be some variant of: “As of last business day, you had…”.

+Much of management occurs with the previous day's data.
+Strategic decisions usually using even older data.
+In practice, few queries need to reflect real-time data.
+So, why to sacrifice computation power and responsiveness generating data which nobody cares about?

 ## Timings

 When testing your application is reasonable to check the timings.
 RavenDB can provide you